 These Are the Fastest- and Slowest-Selling Neighbourhoods in the GTA

-Depending on the neighbourhood, the average number of days that a home remains listed for sale in the Greater Toronto Area ranges between 10 and 63.
+Depending on the neighbourhood, the average number of days that a home remains listed before selling in the Greater Toronto Area ranges between 10 and 63.

 By Josh Sherman | 3 minute read